pilzpuffer/etch-a-sketch/README.md

           1) Make up the 'skeleton' of function
                1) <s>Logic for color rating</s>
                2) <s>Logic for density rating</s>
-               3) Logic for manners rating - addition/deduction of points needs to be set within route progression/item interactions and etc - and then it should all be summarized within the rate function. so need to work on route progression first
+               3) <s>Logic for manners rating - addition/deduction of points needs to be set within route progression/item interactions and etc - and then it should all be summarized within the rate function. so need to work on route progression first</s>
+               4) Need to add an interaction for a rose item (with changes to mannersScore) + interaction for requesting a rating with an empty canvas (if menu was opened while drawing was present, drawing was erased, and rate function was called)
           2) Compose the 'final' rate function
                1) Logic for how Mett's rating phrases show up
                2) Logic/structure for how "mini-judge's" ratings show up and disappear